 - The Academy will ensure that key members of staff are trained and accredited as Moving and Handling risk assessors and staff trainers, and that these members of staff receive regular refresher training as specified by the training agency (EDGE Services). - The Academy will ensure that the risk assessors/trainers provide: - Basic training/refresher to all members of the staff on an annual basis - Basic theory training to all new staff through a rolling programme of induction throughout the year - Practical training to staff as required, including new staff through a rolling programme throughout the year. - Following the practical training the moving and handling team will come into the class environment to observe the staff members completing the moving and handling procedures on three occasions.
 The moving and handling team will observe staff following practical training.
 A minimum of three observations will be completed with guidance and advice given as required.
 If the moving and handling team feel that after three observations the staff member requires additional support then they will continue to be observed.
-The senior leadership team will also be notified if there are concerns over an individual's competencies. - If after completing the training the staff member is observed to not be complying with what is written in the risk assessment, going against the training provided and the policy it will then be referred to the Senior Leadership team. - Full documentation and records of training.
-Records of training will be signed by the trainer and the member of staff receiving the training. - Once the three observations have been completed and signed by a member of the moving and handling team the training record will be retained and kept on file by the moving and handling team.
+The senior leadership team will also be notified if there are concerns over an individual's competencies. - If after completing the training the staff member is observed to not be complying with what is written in the risk assessment, going against the training provided and the policy, it will then be referred to the Senior Leadership team. - Full documentation and records of training.
+Records of training will be signed by the trainer and the member of staff receiving the training. - Once the three observations have been completed and signed by a member of the moving and handling team the training record will be retained and kept on file by the moving and handling team. - If during the competency observations the trainer feels that the staff member is not ready to lead they will not receive a log for that time.
+If after four separate observations the individual still requires prompting/direction this will be discussed with the Phase director and individual to make a plan on how to support the individual staff member.